IPM parameters

 ipm sync --package mycompany/MyPackage

-Synchronize the package with the name MyPackage with the mode set to KeepAllChanges
+Synchronize a package with the mode set to KeepAllChanges

 :